Thai court muzzles media as trafficking defense begins

-BANGKOK: Dozens of people including a general arrested in Thailand’s crackdown on human trafficking appeared in court on Tuesday to begin presenting their defense but journalists were barred from reporting trial proceedings.
+BANGKOK: Dozens of people including a general arrested in Thailand’s crackdown on human trafficking appeared in court on Tuesday to begin presenting their defense but reporters were barred from reporting trial proceedings.

 The kingdom has long been a major hub for human trafficking and people-smuggling, with officials accused of turning a blind eye and even of complicity.